-Schwab provides fund information to shareholders, including share price, shareholder ownership and account activities and distributes the fund's prospectuses, financial reports and other informational literature about the fund.
+Schwab provides fund information to shareholders, including share price, shareholder ownership and account activities and distributes the funds' prospectuses, financial reports and other informational literature about the funds.
 Schwab maintains the office space, equipment and personnel necessary to provide these services.
-Schwab also distributes and markets the fund and provides other services.
+Schwab also distributes and markets the funds and provides other services.
 At its own expense, Schwab may engage third party entities, as appropriate, to perform some or all of these services.

-For the services performed as shareholder services agent under its contract with the fund, Schwab does not receive a fee.
+For the services performed as shareholder services agent under its contract with each fund, Schwab does not receive a fee.